Chittprakash/covid-case-india/README.md

 # covid-case-india
-# iOS Scriptable Widget to show Total, Daily Active and Recovered cases
+## iOS Scriptable Widget to show Total, Daily Active and Recovered cases

+## Changes needed
 I have not been able to add the complete list of all the State details for India.
 Please update the STATE_DATE for stateCode, stateName and state , if the Widget does not pull stats for your city